aekazakov/genome-depot/user.md

 ## Concepts, general description

 Genome is a complete or partial assembly of genomic sequences of a particular organism.
 Genome can include one or several contiguous nucleotide sequences, or contigs.
+Genomes can represent cultured microbial isolates or uncultured organisms from metagenomic samples.

-Strain is an organism cultivated under controlled laboratory conditions, typically in the absence of other species.
-There can be more than one genome of a strain, if multiple versions of a genome assembly are available.
+Strain in GenomeDepot is an organism cultivated under controlled laboratory conditions, typically in the absence of other species.
+There can be more than one genome of a strain, if several versions of a genome assembly are available.

-Sample is a metagenomic sequence set representing multiple members of a microbial community.
-Typically, several metagenome-assembled genomes (MAGs) are reconstructed from one sample.
+Sample is a metagenomic data set representing multiple members of a microbial community.
+Metagenome-assembled genomes (MAGs) are linked to samples.

+Gene in GenomeDepot is a continuous DNA segment, typically with assigned function.
+Most genes encode proteins.
+Non-coding genes are usually either rRNA and tRNA genes or pseudogenes.

 Regulon is a group of genes (or operons) that are directly regulated by a DNA-binding transcription factor, which recognizes binding sites upstream of those genes.

 ## Start page

-The start page has eight links:
+The start page is a main entry point for a GenomeDepot-based web site.
+The start page contains eight links:

 * List of genomes
 * List of strains